-- Baseline actuarial accrued liabilities will be calculated assuming the COLA is equal to the long-term inflation assumption of 2.25%. - If the fair value of assets is greater or equal to the baseline actuarial accrued liabilities, the COLA will be: - The increase in the 3rd quarter CPI-W, no less than 0.5% and no greater than 3.5%.
+- Baseline actuarial accrued liabilities will be calculated assuming the COLA is equal to the long-term inflation assumption of 2.25%. - If the fair value of assets is greater or equal to the baseline actuarial accrued liabilities, the COLA will be: - The increase in the 3rd quarter CPI-W, no less than 0.5% and no greater than 3.5% - If the fair value of assets is less than the baseline actuarial accrued liabilities, the COLA will be: - The increase in the 3rd quarter CPI-W, no less than 0.5% and no greater than a restricted maximum such that, that if the restricted maximum is assumed for future COLAs, the fair value of assets will be greater or equal to the accrued liabilities.